-No doubt you’ve seen racks of squishy shoe insoles available on pharmacy shelves — some available for 10 bucks, others closer to 50 — and wondered what the difference between them was.
+No doubt you’ve seen racks of squishy shoe insoles available on pharmacy shelves — some available for ten bucks, others closer to 50 — and wondered what the difference between them was.

 You may have even heard conflicting stories from friends and relatives who’ve tried orthotic devices, whether prefabricated or podiatrist-prescribed, with mixed success.
 Some people swear by them.
 Others swear at them.

-So it’s natural to wonder if the hype is all really worth it, and whether orthotics can really be the solution to your foot pain or fatigue.
+So it’s natural to wonder if the hype is all worth it and whether orthotics could be the solution to your foot pain or fatigue.

-Here’s your short and simple answer: yes, orthotics do really work, and can provide major relief for a vast range of common foot and ankle conditions — probably more than you think.
+Here’s your short and simple answer: yes, orthotics work and can provide significant relief for many common foot and ankle conditions — probably more than you think.

 The more complicated answer is that each case is different.
-Orthotics aren’t going to be the best choice for every individual — and even if orthotics can help you, if you aren’t wearing the correct ones, you aren’t going to reap the benefits!
+Orthotics aren’t going to be the best choice for every individual — and even if orthotics can help you, if you aren’t wearing the correct ones, you won’t reap the benefits!

-Consider that your feet are, in many ways, like the foundation of a home—or maybe even the base of a Jenga tower!
-All your weight is concentrated there, and every other part of your body relies on them to provide effective support and stability.
+Think of your feet as the foundation of a home or the base of a Jenga tower.
+All your weight is concentrated there, and the rest of your body relies on them to provide adequate support and stability.

 If structural or biomechanical flaws are at least partially responsible for your pain, there’s a great chance orthotics can be an important part of the solution.
 Conditions that we have successfully resolved with orthotics include:

-- All kinds of foot pain.
-Heel pain (plantar fasciitis and other diagnoses) is the most common example here, but don’t forget about arch pain, forefoot pain, neuromas, and more.
+- All kinds of foot pain: Heel pain — plantar fasciitis and other diagnoses — is the most common example, but don’t forget about arch pain, forefoot pain, neuromas and more.

-- Pain elsewhere in the body.
-Very frequently, persistent knee, hip, and even back pain may be at least partially linked to misaligned feet.
-By realigning your foot biomechanics with orthotics, you will also realign the biomechanics of your entire lower body.
+- Pain elsewhere in the body: Frequently, persistent knee, hip and even back pain may be at least partially linked to misaligned feet.
+By realigning your foot biomechanics with orthotics, you might also realign the biomechanics of your entire lower body.

-- Diabetic wounds and complications.
-Cushioned orthotics are often a great choice for people with diabetes, with or without diabetic shoes (as recommended by your physician).
-They help you protect your feet from damage, especially if you have neuropathy.
+- Diabetic wounds and complications: Cushioned orthotics are often a great choice for people with diabetes, with or without diabetic shoes, as your physician recommends.
+They help protect your feet from damage, especially if you have neuropathy.

 How can orthotics do all these things?
 And why do some people seem to get no benefit from them?

-The short answer is that orthotics — especially ones that are custom made — exhibit a wide variety of features, materials, types, and purposes.
+The short answer is that orthotics — especially if they’re custom-made — exhibit various features, materials, types and purposes.
 That allows a trained podiatrist to match a specific set of orthotics to the specific needs of a patient.

-(But it also means that simply buying insoles off the rack without guidance may not solve your problem at all, but only discourage you!)
+It also means that simply buying insoles off the rack without guidance may not solve your problem but only discourage you!

-One of the first choices we’ll help you make is whether you need custom orthotics, or whether a prefabricated insole will do.
+One of the first choices podiatrists help you make is whether you need custom orthotics or whether a prefabricated insole will do.

-Custom orthotics, by contrast, are unique for every individual, matched to a mold, impression, or sometimes even computer scan of your feet.
-They are a little more costly up front and it may take a couple of weeks to get them back from the lab.
-However, they can do much more (and do it more effectively) than prefabricated insoles.
+Custom orthotics, by contrast, are unique for every individual, matched to a mold, impression or sometimes even computer scan of your feet.
+They are a little more costly up-front, and it may take a couple of weeks to get them back from the lab.
+However, custom orthotics can do much more for your feet than prefabricated insoles.

 We can further break down custom orthotics by their intended function into two broad categories:

-- Functional orthotics correct and control abnormal motion and help realign your joints, so that your walking gait is more normal.
-They tend to be made from firmer materials —think plastic, graphite, carbon fiber, etc. This makes them ideal for a lot of sports injuries, as well as knee, hip, and back pain.
+- Functional orthotics: Correct and control abnormal motion and help realign your joints so that your walking gait is more normal.
+They tend to be made from firmer materials — such as plastic, graphite and carbon fiber.
+Their material makes them ideal for many sports injuries, as well as knee, hip and back pain.

-- Accommodative orthotics are designed for shock absorption, balance, and redirecting or relieving pressure away from specific areas.
-They’re more like the prefabs you can find in the store, but better and more optimized.
-As you can imagine, they’re typically made from soft materials like silicone or cork, and great for people with foot deformities, diabetes, or arthritis.
+- Accommodative orthotics: Designed for shock absorption, balance and redirecting or relieving pressure away from specific areas.
+They’re more like the prefabs you can find in the store but better and more optimized.
+As you can imagine, they’re typically made from soft materials like silicone or cork and are great for people with foot deformities, diabetes or arthritis.

 Finding the Right Match

-We’ve said it already a couple times in this blog, but we’ll say it again — because orthotics can come in so many shapes and styles to treat so many different conditions, it’s important that you have somebody trained help you make the appropriate selection.
+We’ve said it already a couple of times in this blog, but we’ll say it again — because orthotics can come in so many shapes and styles to treat so many different conditions, it’s important that you have somebody trained to help you make the appropriate selection.

 The team at Foot & Ankle Surgical Associates can help you find the orthotics you need.
-We even carry a line of fashionable shoes and sandals with orthotic-like features built right in, which may be appropriate for your feet.
+We even carry a line of fashionable shoes and sandals with orthotic-like features that may be appropriate for your feet.